lsandig/Kirstine.jl/docs/src/prior-weight.md

 Sometimes prior knowledge is not described by a continuous distribution, from which we take a Monte-Carlo sample, but by a genuinely discrete distribution.
-We illustrate this here with the dose-response model from [“Getting Started”](getting-started.md).
+We illustrate this here with the dose-response model from the [tutorial](tutorial.md).

 ## Model Setup